 "While I learned how to 'think' like a lawyer in my substantive law classes, CALC helped me learn what it means to actually 'be' a lawyer who has clients depending on her."—Ashley Thompson, '09, Schiff Hardin LLP

 The Child Advocacy Law Clinic represents parents, children, foster parents, and relatives involved in the foster-care system.
-We primarily practice in one of the following counties: Washtenaw, Genesee, Livingston, and Wayne.
+We primarily practice in Washtenaw and Genesee counties.
 If you have a case and would like us to represent you or want more information about our work, please call 734.763.5000.
 We do not charge for our services.

 Comments/Suggestions | Site Map | Work Requests | Admin Portal | Disclaimer | Supported Browsers | U of M Home